-Shop Eastport Maine and the Way DownEast region from Machias to Calais for gifts of fine art, photography, sculpture, folk art and more.
-Each uniquely representing the Downeast spirit and style.
+Shop Eastport Maine and the Way DownEast region from Machias to Calais for fine art, photography, sculpture, folk art and more.
+Each uniquely represent the Way DownEast spirit and style.
 Thank you for supporting Maine artists.

 Cynthia taught art in Maine for over 30 years.
 After retiring from teaching her focus became pastel painting and she enjoys traveling throughout the state to paint.

 Nature's profound beauty and solitude are important subjects, as is showing a sense of space, time, and atmosphere.
 Washington County views are the primary subjects, especially loves painting the blueberry barrens and foggy scenes.

 “Pastels are wonderful to work with because of the many color choices and the rich texture that the pastel provides.”

 I tend toward line, direction, and force.
 I focus on motion rather than a point or object and I prefer a dynamic interlocking of shapes to attempts at three-dimensional rendering.